PurvaDeekshit/AEM-Engineering-Test/README.md

    Dockerized JAVA application using openjdk.

-Each project has its own README.md file with steps to pull and run the source code.

 **Engineering and testing methodology:**

 Used JAVA SpringBoot framework to develop REST endpoints.
+Structured code as controller, service and entity layers.

 Used Actuator endpoints to monitor and interact with the application and maven for project build.